 Mushrooms should look fresh and smell good.
-Avoid mushrooms that have any whiff of a mildew, mold, or musty smell rather than a clean, woodsy scent.
+Avoid mushrooms that have any whiff of mildew, mold, or musty smell rather than a clean, woodsy scent.
 Also avoid mushrooms that look shriveled, desiccated, darkened, wet, or moldy.
-The exact texture will depend on the variety of mushroom, of course, but in general, mushrooms should be relatively firm, not limp or squishy.
+The exact texture will depend on the variety of the mushroom, of course, but in general, mushrooms should be relatively firm, not limp or squishy.

 02 of 05

 Store mushrooms in a paper bag in the refrigerator or wrapped in paper towels and then loosely wrapped with plastic.
 Enclosing mushrooms in a plastic bag will make them sweat and spoil more quickly.
 Wild mushrooms will last for a few days stored this way; cultivated mushrooms will last up to a week or two.

 How to Clean Mushrooms